pimcore/pimcore/doc/Development_Documentation/21_Deployment/05_Deployment_Tools.md

 The PHP configuration files and PHP classes will be written to the `var/classes` directory by default.

-To disallow modification and turn a class into be read-only, you can create a copy at `config/pimcore/classes`.
+To disallow modification and turn a class to be read-only, you can create a copy at `config/pimcore/classes`.
 However, it is possible to re-enable write access and update class definitions in `config/pimcore/classes` by setting the env variable `PIMCORE_CLASS_DEFINITION_WRITABLE=1`.